From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Comparative performance study of volatility estimators

-Finally, Figure \ref{fig:spotmid5lv} contains sample trajectories of the spot variance estimators computed from mid-price observations, together with the path of the true variance parameter; the analogous figures for micro- and trade-prices are in Appendix \ref{appendix:spottraj}.
+As in the previous subsection, to help better understand the difference in performance among the estimators in the second scenario, Figures \ref{fig:spotmid5lv} and \ref{fig:spotmid10lv} contain sample trajectories of the spot variance estimators computed from mid-price observations, together with the path of the true variance parameter; the analogous figures for micro- and trade-prices are in Appendix A.2.